-Cobb County working with intelligence community to boost schools safety
+Cobb County working with intelligence community members to boost schools safety

 During Thursday night's school board meeting, Superintendent Chris Ragsdale went over the district's new, more proactive approach to keeping students and staff safe.

-The superintendent said the school district is setting a new precedent with these steps, and a major factor is partnering with the intelligence community.
+The superintendent said the school district is setting a new precedent with these steps, and a major factor is partnering with members of the intelligence community.

 "What I want parents to hear is that we take student and staff safety as our top priority," Ragsdale said.

 Last month, parents asked the school board for additional clarity on the district's safety plan.
-This time, the superintendent explained how the district is pivoting to a more prevention-based plan, largely through new partnerships with the intelligence community.
+This time, the superintendent explained how the district is pivoting to a more prevention-based plan, largely through the new partnerships.

 "We want to be ahead of any event that could take place in our schools.
 And it's not just active shooters.
 These are the ones that garner the most attention and the most headlines, and rightfully so, but there are many other events that can take place due to children being at risk, being in situations that are beyond their control," he said.